Q&A's on finding the right professional

 Many parents are unable to find effective instruction to meet the educational needs of their children.
 This situation is especially true for reading instruction.
 That is, most public school teachers are not trained in the scientifically based approaches that are effective for a child with dyslexia.

-Use IDA’s Knowledge and Practice Standards for Teachers of Reading and IDA’s Fact Sheet, Effective Reading Instruction, to formulate your questions.
+Use IDA’s Knowledge and Practice Standards for Teachers of Reading and IDA’s Fact Sheet, Effective Reading Instruction, to prepare your questions.

 Determine if the instructor is trained and experienced in the use of Structured Literacy, Orton-Gillingham or other programs consistent with IDA’s Knowledge and Practice Standards.
 Request references from professionals, parents, and former students, if appropriate.